frigini/blog-api/README.md

 The API provides a simple way to generate a JWT token.

 ## Generating a Token
-To obtain a JWT, send a GET request to:
+To obtain a JWT token, send a GET request to:

 ```http
 GET /api/v1/auth/token